How to Transition Your Baby Out of the Swaddle

 When should we stop swaddling?

 One of the reasons swaddling is important for newborns is because it dampens the moro (startle) reflex and allows babies to sleep more peacefully.
-This reflex usually goes away between 3-6 months and I have found that keeping your baby swaddled much beyond 12 weeks delays the disappearance of that reflex and actually disrupts sleep further.
+This reflex usually goes away naturally and I have found that keeping your baby swaddled much beyond 10-12 weeks delays the disappearance of that reflex and actually disrupts sleep further.
 Unswaddling also allows your baby the freedom to practice rolling while is an important developmental milestone to master, especially as it relates to safe sleep.

 The American Academy of Pediatrics (AAP) officially recommends that “when an infant exhibits signs of attempting to roll, swaddling should no longer be used.”
 Dr Moon, AAP member, says, “Given that we see deaths from babies who are swaddled and end up on their stomachs by 2-2½ months, I get really nervous when babies are swaddled past the age of 8 weeks.”
 Infants needs their hands and arms in order to push up from the mattress and reposition their heads so they can sleep safely.

 How do we transition out of the swaddle?

 There are a couple options here and which one you choose depends on where your baby is at developmentally.